The Problem with Ridiculous Revenue Goals

 The end result is a deep sense of organizational burden placed on the fundraiser based on an untethered assumption about the daily work.
 The message is clear: the organization needs the money, you’re responsible for getting it, and it’s the only reason you’re here.

 If you find yourself feeling an undue burden, unshared by others, please know that you’re not alone.
-This experience happens to the best of fundraisers who passionately adopt the mission and give their work to the service of others.
+This experience happens to the best of leaders who passionately adopt the mission and give their work to the service of others.
 But change is necessary.

 Fundraisers must become mindset shifters within our organizations and transform the narratives described above.